-If you want to save a little money on your next tax bill while doing some good in 2020, time is running out.
+If you want to save a little money on your next tax bill while doing some good in 2021, time is running out.

-    You can find out whether the IRS considers a particular charity tax-exempt by using the federal agency’s free online tool called the Tax Exempt Organization Search.
-The IRS recently released a tip on how to use the tool.
+You can find out whether the IRS considers a particular charity tax-exempt by using the agency’s free online tool called the Tax Exempt Organization Search.
+The IRS recently released a tip sheet on how to use the tool.

 How the special charitable deduction has changed since 2020